Vikashgupta15/E-Cart/README.md

 # E-Cart
-It a simple  E-cart MERN-stack project with tailwind-css
+This is a simple  E-cart MERN-stack project with tailwind-css